-6.1 Random Districting
+Random Districting

-Due to data limitations, our underlying geographical data is from U.S. counties.
-A major limitation of this data is that there is tremendous variation in size, ranging from Loving County, TX (pop 179) to Los Angeles, CA (pop 9,545,829).
-To adjust for size differences and to rearrange these county units into new districts, we subdivide each county into 1000 person blocks (and eliminate counties with lower populations).
-Unfortunately, we do not consistently observe z at the sub-county levels so we must assume that each of these county blocks is identical.
+Due to data limitations, our underlying geographical data are from U.S. counties.
+A major limitation of this data is that there is tremendous variation in size, ranging from Loving County, Texas (pop.
+179), to Los Angeles, California (pop.
+9,545,829).
+To adjust for size differences and to rearrange these county units into new districts, we subdivide each county into 1,000-person blocks (and eliminate counties with lower populations).
+Unfortunately, we do not consistently observe z at the subcounty levels so we must assume that each of these county blocks is identical.
 As we discuss below, this homogeneity assumption biases towards finding a gerrymandering effect.
-Thus, our county block data set contains 100 observations from a county with 100,000 people and 10 observations for a 10,000 person county.
+Thus, our county block data set contains 10 observations for a 10,000-person county (remainders are dropped).
 Using this procedure, we created 275,584 county blocks.